 You’re ready to push yourself.
 We get it, that’s one part of what learning to skydive is all about!
 But you’re also about to unlock a completely new path in your life.
 Welcome to the skydive family.

-Where better to start that adventure than at Skydive GB, where you’ll learn the foundations of becoming a skydiver with Yorkshire as the backdrop.
+Where better to start that adventure than at Skydive GB Parachute Club, where you’ll learn the foundations of becoming a skydiver with Yorkshire as the backdrop.

-With us you’ll learn to skydive with the Static Line system, a BPA approved syllabus for you to get your skydiving ‘A Licence’.
+With us you’ll learn to skydive with the Static Line system, a British Skydiving approved syllabus for you to get your skydiving ‘A Licence’.

 The very first steps to becoming a skydiver!
 You’ll learn how to safely exit the aircraft, learn how to fly and land a parachute safely, understand how to handle emergencies and much more.
 Once you’ve completed the written examination you’ll be all set to make your very first solo parachute jump.